Jusblazm/pz-hackingskill/README.md

 | 🇺🇦 Ukrainian            | ░░░░░░░░░░ 0% | 0/23     | ❌ Not Started |
 <!-- AUTO-GENERATED-TABLE:END -->

+### Translation Notice
+Translations are done via ChatGPT and checked with Google Translate, unless otherwise noted.
+I do my best, but I'm sure there are some errors.
+If you would like to contribute please get in touch.

 ## Support
 Come find me on discord!
 Be sure to grab the Project Zomboid Modding Role once you arrive.\
 [![Discord](https://raw.githubusercontent.com/Jusblazm/pz-archive/refs/heads/main/_imgs/discordinvite.png)](https://discord.gg/yqstRpuGXy)